its4utuff/gorgias-help/src/04-templates.rst

 What's a template?
 ------------------

-A template is a piece of text that can be inserted with Gorgias, to avoid writing it manually.
+A template is a piece of text that can be inserted in any website input field with Gorgias, to avoid writing it manually.
 It can be any repetitive text you frequently write.

 Here are a few examples:
 ::